awsdocs/aws-php-developers-guide/doc_source/sns-examples-sending-sms.md

-# Sending SMS Messages in Amazon SNS with the AWS SDK for PHP Version 3<a name="sns-examples-sending-sms"></a>
+# Sending SMS messages in Amazon SNS with the AWS SDK for PHP Version 3<a name="sns-examples-sending-sms"></a>

 You can use Amazon Simple Notification Service \(Amazon SNS\) to send text messages, or SMS messages, to SMS\-enabled devices\.
 You can send a message directly to a phone number, or you can send a message to multiple phone numbers at once by subscribing those phone numbers to a topic and sending your message to the topic\.